Eternal-Trusts-Hackathon/General-information/README.md

 The official language of the demo day event is English.
 There is no limit on regional participation.
 Since we will arrange online video broadcasting, online demo presentation is also possible.

-Criteria for evaluating demos and presentations will be announced right after the opening of the offline event on July 14.
+Criteria for evaluating demos and presentations will be announced right after the opening of the offline event on August 25.

 ## Links to details:
 https://eternaltrusts.io/hackathon